As a charity you are probably under the impression that GDPR does not affect you all that much – you would be surprised!

 You don’t have to worry about marketing to people as long you have gained their permission to do so and are marketing using only the information you have been given permission to hold.

-2. Ensure every member of your team that handles data within your organisation has be given a course on the GDPR rules – it is important you don’t just do this for current staff, but any new staff as well.
+2. Ensure every member of your team that handles data within your organisation has be given a course on the GDPR rules, not just GDPR for charities but the fuller bigger picture on GDPR – it is important you don’t just do this for current staff, but any new staff as well.

 It is important you also provided refresher courses regularly to ensure your staff continue to practice GDPR to the best of their ability – the frequency of this is up to you, but you must do what you deem reasonable.
 (Cost Vs Risk Vs Size of Organisation)

 3. Passwords must be kept as secure as possible – use a mix of capitals and lowercase letters, numbers and special characters.
 Make it at least 8 characters long.

 One client of mine used to keep a spreadsheet full of all their passwords.
 This had to be dealt with straight away!!

 Imagine your laptop gets compromised… every single account you have is now also compromised – That is grossly negligent!

 It is important that if you have lots of passwords you use a secure encrypted service to keep them safe.

 This also applies to passwords kept in notebooks – offline – which I know many people do.
 GDPR does not just apply to digital media, but any form of storage including paper.

 If you choose to note passwords down in this form and your notebook is stolen, you have compromised all your accounts.